GKephart/git-demo-42/README.md

-A quick demo to learn git on the command line
+A quick demo to learn git on the command line.